There is a lot more waiting for you in Idaho than just potatoes—though who’s going pass up a hot plate of French fries?

-This scholarship aims to remove financial barriers to higher education in order to help students prepare for college and enter the workforce successfully.
+This scholarship aims to remove financial barriers to higher education and help students prepare for college and enter the workforce successfully.
 This scholarship awards eligible applicants up to $3,500 a year and is renewable for up to four years.

 Twenty-five Idaho high school seniors who are planning to attend an Idaho college or university receive this award each year.
-A $3,000 award is renewable for up to four year for any academic programs, and up to three years for career technical programs for eligible students.
+A $3,000 award is renewable for up to four year for any academic programs and for up to three years for career technical programs for eligible students.

 Graduating Idaho high school seniors can apply for this scholarship if they have participated in an Idaho GEAR UP program at a qualified school district.
 Award amounts vary based on the number of applicants and funds available each year.

 This scholarship is for eligible graduates of Emmett High School who choose to pursue a degree from an Idaho public four-year higher education institution.
 Awards are $2,500 per year, are renewable, and are awarded based on academic merit, integrity, and financial need.

 The Opportunity Scholarship awards eligible applicants up to $3,500 per year.
 The award is renewable for up to four years and is designed to assist students to attend college and prepare to enter the workforce.